fdoxyz/visualcosita/src/content/post/aks-easy-as-abc.md

 This article hopefully exposed an easy way to get services running on AKS and have them available to the internet.
 However, there's plenty of configuration left to be setup before calling it a production grade cluster.

-I'm currently familiarizing myself with the ins and outs of ingress controllers and [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/), we'll see if write a future article to explain how to use them.
+I'm now familiarizing myself with the ins and outs of ingress controllers and [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+Hopefully I'll write a future article about those too.
 Until then, Pura Vida.